This site is run by Elizabeth Lymer

-Over the past five years, I have written children’s stories and nursery rhymes prolifically, sometimes venturing out of my busy household to tell and sing at friends’ homes, the park, toddler group, nursery, and recently at the IHRC Bookshop in London.
+Over the past five years, I have written prolifically, sometimes venturing out of my busy household to engage children with my work at friends’ homes, the park, toddler group, nursery, and at the IHRC Bookshop in London.
+I have also posted simple videos on my Elizabeth Lymer and Barakah Bedtimes YouTube channels alhamdulillah.

-I am currently home educating my young children, utilising the Education Revisited curriculum which means reading lots of excellent classic children’s stories.
+I am currently home educating my young children, utilising an eclectic approach.

 Wasi Daniju (Singing)